Modi1987/List_Of_Publications/README.md

 # List_Of_Publications

-Total list of the researcher's publciations
+An excel sheet of the researcher's publciations.

+The excel sheet is provided with filters, so the navigations between the different publciations is easily done.